NASA-LIS/LISF/lis/utils/usaf/S2S/README_ghis2s-cylc.md

 # The ghis2s Python Package

-The `ghis2s` Python package is designed for efficient coupling with the GHIREPOS operational software at 16WS.
+We present `ghis2s` as a Python package that can be efficiently coupled to with the GHIREPOS operational software at 16WS.
 The core component is the `s2s_run.py` Python module -- the master script containing `S2Srun` class.

 ## Configuration